 Many women experience hair loss.
 A normal cycle of hair growth is two to three years, growing about a half inch per month.
-Ninety percent of hair is growing while 10 percent is resting.
+This means 90% of hair is growing while 10% is resting.
 After about two to three months, the resting hair falls out.
 Approximately 30 million women have noticeable hair loss.
 Hair loss may be due to illness, medications, and/or hormones.
-Hidden food allergies and gluten sensitivity are common root causes of hair loss.
-For healthy hair and skin good nutrition is essential.
+In addition, hidden food allergies and gluten sensitivity are common root causes of hair loss.
+Good nutrition is essential for healthy hair and skin.

 - Vitamin A helps to secret sebum.